/*

 // WriteBufferSize determines how much data can be batched before doing a write

-// twice the size to keep syscalls low.
-The default value for this buffer is
+// on the wire.
+The default value for this buffer is 32KB.
+Zero or negative

-// 32KB.
-Zero or negative values will disable the write buffer such that each
+// values will disable the write buffer such that each write will be on underlying

 func ( int) ServerOption {